This post may contain affiliate links. Please see my disclosure policy for details.

 I made sure I had a nice hotel as an ‘oasis’ to stay in and was almost tempted just to remain inside its walls and not leave save a boat ride on the river Ganges!

-But, I’m so happy that I gave myself a little pep talk and I went outside and embraced this crazy, awesome, roller coaster ride that is Varanasi – the Hindu city of the dead.
+But, I’m so happy that I gave myself a little pep talk and I went outside and embraced this crazy, awesome, roller coaster ride that is Varanasi – the Hindu city of Nirvana and eternal life!

 A lot of women are worried for their safety when travelling to Varanasi and I can see why.
 It’s a pretty insane place.